-Failure to register an interest in a horse or greyhound could result in other parties gaining possession of the horse or greyhound in certain circumstances.
+The failure by an owner to register an interest in a horse or greyhound could result in other parties gaining possession of the horse or greyhound in certain circumstances.

 Australian Government Help Line: 1300 007 777

-Email inquiries to Australian Government: firstname.lastname@example.org
+Email enquiries to Australian Government: firstname.lastname@example.org

 How does it work?